ibm-cloud-docs/containers/cli-ks-plugin.md

 `-q`
 :    Do not show the message of the day or update reminders.

-`--retries RETRIES`
-:    [Deprecated]{: tag-deprecated} When a timeout occurs, the number of retries to attempt before the IP is considered unhealthy.
-Retries are attempted immediately.
-Must be in the range [0, 5].
-Default: `2`

 `--timeout TIMEOUT`
 :    The timeout, in seconds, before the IP is considered unhealthy.
 Must be in the range [1, 60].
 Default: `5`